 - Evidence-based treatment.
 Most insurance plans will only cover treatment that is backed by science.
 Experimental treatments or any therapies that have not been approved to treat the condition in question will likely not be covered.

 - Amenities.
 Many luxury treatment centers feature high-end amenities and services, and these are not generally covered by insurance.
-While the therapeutic and medical portions of care may be covered, complementary services like massage therapy, spa treatments, and fitness programs may not be covered.
+While the therapeutic and medical portions of care may be covered, complimentary services like massage therapy, spa treatments, and fitness programs may not be covered.

 Per the Mental Health Parity and Addiction Equity Act of 2008, the limits on substance abuse and mental health treatment cannot be different than the plan’s limits on similar medical services, like physical therapy.